Pfizergate: Investigations and responses

-Legal actions and institutional responses
+Legal actions

 Legal action by The New York Times

-On the 25th January 2023, The New York Times lodged a lawsuit with the European General Court, EUs highest court over access to text messages between Albert Bourla and Ursula von der Leyen.
-In November 2024, the Court held a public hearing in the case.
-The central question in the case is whether text messages should be considered as documents, that public authorities can be requested to disclose.
+On 25 January 2023, The New York Times lodged a lawsuit with the EU General Court over access to text messages between Albert Bourla and Ursula von der Leyen.
+In November 2024, the General Court held a public hearing in the case.
+The central question in the case was whether text messages should be considered as documents, that public authorities can be requested to disclose.
 The New York Times lawyer Bondine Kloostra raised the concern that EU lawmakers could circumvent transparency by using text messages instead of other means of communication.
 EU Scream called the case "one of the highest profile cases of accountability journalism in Europe."

 Brussels bureau chief of The New York Times Matina Stevis-Gridneff, who initially reported that the deal between Pfizer and the European Commission has been struck using text messages, is party to the lawsuit.
 Stevis-Gridneff contrasted in an interview the squeamishness of the European Commission to disclose information to the public with a greater accountability and transparency by lawmakers in the US.

-On the 14th of May 2025 The General Court ruled in favour of The New York Times annulling the decision of the European Commission to withhold the texts.
-According to Politico Brussels Playbook, "the Commission will have to either carry out the judgment and reassess the request for access to von der Leyen's text messages to Bourla.
-Or it could decide to appeal."
+On 14 May 2025, the Grand Chamber of the General Court ruled in favour of The New York Times annulling the decision of the European Commission to withhold the texts.
+The Commission did not appeal the judgement allowing it to become final.

+The judgement is said to enhance transparency by obligating EU institutions to proactively retain documentation in order to enable effective exercise of access rights.
+When an EU institution does not possess a requested document they have to also provide a plausible explanation why the requested document could not be retained and how they have tried to retrieve it.

 Legal action under Belgian law

 In April 2023, Frédéric Baldan, a Belgian lobbyist specializing in EU-China trade relation, filed a lawsuit against von der Leyen before a Liège court, accusing her of usurping official powers, destroying public documents, pursuing illicit interests and committing corruption, and damaging his country's public finances.
 Shortly after, Baldan's lobbyist accreditation was withdrawn by the European Parliament.

-In early May 2024, a few days before the hearing in Liège was supposed to take place, Baldan's lawyer, Diane Protat, visited the EPPO's offices in Brussels and Luxembourg to request a copy of its case file, but was she told that there was no such file and security was called on her.
+In early May 2024, a few days before the hearing in Liège was supposed to take place, Baldan's lawyer, Diane Protat, visited the EPPO's offices in Brussels and Luxembourg to request a copy of its case file, but she was told that there was no such file and security was called on her.
 A few days later, it was reported that Hungary and Poland had joined the lawsuit.
-By the end of the month, the plaintiff asked "the European People's Party to withdraw the candidacy of Ms von der Leyen for the post of President of the European Commission" as well as "prohibiting anyone from presenting the candidature of Mrs von der Leyen to the post of President of the European Commission or any other post within the European institutions as long as she is the subject of criminal proceedings".
+By the end of the month, the plaintiff told that he opposed the re-election of von der Leyen as the President of the European Commission "as long as she is the subject of criminal proceedings".